owid/etl/apps/README.md

 ⚠️ WORKING ON IMPROVING THIS DOCS

 This directory contains apps built around and for the ETL.

-- [`wizard`](./wizard) - Tool to generate ETL steps.
-It is a great starting point when creating new steps.
-- [`backport`](./backport) - Tool to backport datasets from Grapher.
+We are slowly integrating all our apps into Wizard, but some of their code still lives outside of it.